Oswegatchie Valley Amateur Radio Club (OVARC) is

 Oswegatchie Valley Amateur Radio Club, the original author, and the

 the Ridge Road in the town of Fine, New York.
-This machine covers most of
+Both machines covers most of St.

-St. Lawrence County and much of northern Jefferson and Lewis Counties,
+Lawrence County and much of northern Jefferson and Lewis Counties, although

-although several stations frequently use the repeater from Rochester,
+several stations frequently use the repeater from Rochester, Syracuse, Tupper

-Syracuse, Tupper Lake and well into Ontario.
-A net, the Oswegatchie Valley
+Lake and well into Ontario.
+A net, the Oswegatchie Valley Amateur Radio Club